-My research focuses on landscape level responses to global change.
+My research is centered around landscape level stability and change of freshwater ecosystems.
 I study contemporary changes in landform types, ecological communities, and species adaptations to the local environment.
 My goal is to document why landscapes are changing in response to human pressures, how this affect local biodiversity, and support land use policies as well as conservation efforts.

 Most of my research is conducted through interdisciplinary collaborations.
 Using my background in freshwater ecology and experience with spatial hierarchical models I work with a wide range of scientist on contemporary questions in environmental science.
 So far much of my work has focused on the future of freshwater ecosystems and how the Artic landscape is responding to climate change.

 Rivers and their floodplains are home to ~35% of the world’s population.
 They are economically vital, highly biodiverse, and influence global biogeochemical cycles.
 However, a number of anthropogenic stressors, including large-scale damming, climate change, pollution, and sediment mining, challenge their integrity and future, as never before.
 Together with a diverse group of scientists, spanning from physical geographers to conservation scientists, I explore contemporary landscape patterns in river systems across the globe.
 The work includes landscape scale mapping of changes of deltas in the Arctic as a response to climate change, predicting sand mining across urban growth in Africa, and modelling human pressures on biodiversity across threats in the world’s big rivers.